-Research Implications
+Research implications

 The study suggests a number of areas for further research to develop greater insight and knowledge related to experiential aspects of culinary tourism.
 To begin with, further investigations are necessary to understand the factors behind the lower level of association of meaningfulness, novelty and refreshment dimensions of tourism experience with cooking classes.
-Detailed studies focusing on each of the seven experiential dimensions within the context of cooking classes and culinary tourism will help appreciate their implications to product, service and experience development in gastronomy tourism.
-The study could be replicated in gastronomic tourism and cooking classes in other cultural and geographical contexts.
-As a study that applies Kim et. al's (2012) experiential dimensions, it shows the way to apply these dimensions to various other forms of experiential and creative tourism products and services; e.g. health tourism, wellness tourism, adventure tourism, literary tourism, etc. This study involved the analysis of online reviews by the participants of cooking classes in Cinque Terre.
-From a methodological perspective, there is immense scope for investigating cookery class experiences using survey, interview and case study methods.
+Detailed studies focusing on each of the seven experiential dimensions within the context of cooking classes and culinary tourism will help appreciate their implications to experience development in gastronomy tourism.
+The study could be replicated in other cultural and geographical contexts.
+As this study applies Kim et al.'s (2012) experiential dimensions, it shows the way to apply these dimensions to other forms of experiential and creative tourism products, e.g. health tourism, wellness tourism, adventure tourism, literary tourism, etc. From a methodological perspective, there is immense scope for investigating cookery class experiences using survey, interview and case study methods.
 The current study did indicate the complex nature of experiences and further research is required to understand the complexity of tourism experiences in general and within the gastronomy tourism context.
-As the scope of the present study is limited to the experiential dimensions of Kim et. al. (2012), further research can be carried out using other experiential frameworks such as the ones proposed by Pine and Gilmore (1999), Schmitt (1999), as well as from the perspectives of authenticity (Wang, 2009), experience design (Tussyadiah, 2014), experience encounters (Sørensen and Jensen (2015), customer journey (Yachin, 2018) and the tourism experience creation framework (Stienmetz. et. al. 2021)
+As the scope of the present study is limited to the experiential dimensions of Kim et al. (2012), further research can be carried out using other experiential frameworks such as the ones proposed by Pine and Gilmore (1999), Schmitt (1999), as well as from the perspectives of authenticity (Wang, 2009), experience design (Tussyadiah, 2014), experience encounters (Sørensen and Jensen, 2015), customer journey (Yachin, 2018) and the tourism experience creation framework (Stienmetz et al., 2021)

-This study highlights the distinctive place that gastronomy tourism and cooking classes have as a form of creative and experiential tourism, and their experiential dimensions deemed important by participants.
+This study highlights the distinctive place that cooking classes have as a form of creative and experiential tourism.
 They represent a key strategic resource for tourist destinations and can be an important variable in designing immersive, experiential and creative holiday experiences.
-The findings of the study clearly indicates that the experiencescape of cooking classes represent multiple experiences proposed by Kim et. al. (2012) and point to the complex nature of tourism experiences.
+The findings of the study clearly indicate that the experiencescape of cooking classes represent multiple experiences proposed by Kim et al. (2012) and point to the complex nature of tourism experiences.